storj/docs/src/pages/dcs/how-tos/filezilla-pro-integration-guide/index.md

 ---
 title: FileZilla Pro Integration
-slug: how-tos/filezilla-pro-integration-guide
 createdAt: 2022-05-19T18:15:05.000Z
 updatedAt: 2023-07-18T17:30:58.376Z
 docId: APk9353kCNcg5PKRPQ06u
+redirects:
+  - /dcs/how-tos/filezilla-pro-integration-guide
 ---

 ## How to Integrate Filezilla Pro with Storj DCS to Easily Find, Transfer and  Download All Of Your Files